Where can I charge my electric car for free?

 Pod Point network

 The easiest way to find a free charging point is to search by typing in the area you're looking to charge at and looking through the options to see which destinations offers free charging.
+There's no option to filter to look at free locations, so it's a bit of trial and error really.

 Local amenities

-Compare destination charging costs
+Compare charging costs

 Rapid charging points that offer free charging